Online Facilities Management Degree Program Information

 There are a limited number of facilities management degree programs offered online.
 It is possible, however, to pursue a master's degree in facilities management entirely online or in a hybrid format.

-Facilities management programs prepare students for careers involving the operation, management and renovation of existing buildings.
 While a few schools may offer partially online facilities management bachelor's degree or certificate programs, online programs in this field are more common at the master's degree level.
 Facilities management may be found as a stand-alone master's degree program or as a concentration or focus area within a property or construction management program.

-All of these graduate programs require applicants to already have bachelor's degrees, and some may require that degree to be in construction, engineering, business or other related field.
+All of these graduate programs require applicants to already have bachelor's degrees, and some may require that degree to be in construction, engineering, business or other related fields.
 Many programs are designed for professionals already working in the field of construction or facilities management, and they can be completed in about two year or less.
 A capstone or applied project is often required as well.

 There are other online programs available that can also prepare students for careers in facilities management.
 If you're looking for an undergraduate program, or would like a broader program that encompasses several areas related to facilities management, you may want consider the following online programs: